-- The exposures of the Group are diversified by product, geography and sector consistent with the Group's objectives to be a global (re)insurer and generate stable earnings.
+- Catastrophe risk is managed by monitoring and limiting the accumulation of exposure (such as within geographical proximity for natural catastrophe exposures), maintaining a diverse portfolio of exposures across different business lines, and through purchasing outwards reinsurance protection; - The exposures of the Group are diversified by product, geography and sector consistent with the Group's objectives to be a global (re)insurer and generate stable earnings.
 The risk function maintains enterprise-wide exposure and coverage data enabling frequent identification and monitoring of any build up in concentrations of exposures; - The Group has defined limits for the maximum amount of accumulation risk it is prepared to accept, both for natural and man-made events.
 The exposure management function of the Group ensures that all sources of potential loss accumulation are proactively identified and assessed to support effective accumulation limit management in accordance with this framework.
 These assessments are supported by proprietary and third-party risk analytics including a comprehensive suite of disaster scenarios.
 The assessments of catastrophe loss potential are governed by the MRC; and - The outwards reinsurance purchasing strategy is reviewed at least annually, with reference to the objectives of the business, risk appetite, and prevailing market conditions or trading opportunities.
 This assessment is overseen by the SIH Ceded Reinsurance Committee.